Copacabana (song): Release and reception

 "Copacabana" debuted on Billboard magazine's Top 40 chart on July 7, 1978, and peaked at number 8.
 It has also reached the Top 10 in Belgium, Canada, France and the Netherlands.
 Internationally, the song is Manilow's third-greatest hit.
 The track was his first gold single for a song he wrote or co-wrote.
 Additionally, the song earned Manilow his first and only Grammy Award for Best Male Pop Vocal Performance in February 1979.

 Cash Box said that "a Latin beat, congas and added percussion, strings and horns make it unusual."

 Television film and musical

-In 1985, Manilow and his collaborators Bruce Sussman and Jack Feldman expanded the song into a full–length, made-for-television musical, also called Copacabana, writing many additional songs and expanding the plot suggested by the song.
+In 1985, Manilow and his collaborators Bruce Sussman and Jack Feldman expanded the song into a full-length, made-for-television musical, also called Copacabana, writing many additional songs and expanding the plot suggested by the song.

-This film version was then further expanded by Manilow, Feldman, and Sussman into a full-length, two-act stage musical, again titled Copacabana, which ran at the Prince of Wales Theatre on London's West End for two years prior to a lengthy tour of the UK.
+This film version was then further expanded by Manilow, Feldman, and Sussman into a full-length, two-act stage musical, again titled Copacabana, which ran at the Prince of Wales Theatre on London's West End for two years before a lengthy tour of the UK.
 An American production was later mounted that toured the US for over a year.
 Over 200 productions of the show have since been mounted worldwide.